johnascott1/Project1Final/grades/Lab 7 Questions.md

 Next, create another subclass of Insect.
 This class should be called Bee.
 A Bee is a Bee, and a Bee is also an Insect.

-Bee needs to have three variables:

-A String for the bee’s body color

-A boolean for whether this species of bee makes honey (not all bees do)

-Bee also needs a constructor to set all the variables a Bee object has.
-And, bee needs a method called printSpeciesData() that prints out all of the data for a Bee species.
-This method has the same name as the Butterfly method, but prints out the Bee information.
-As it prints out the information, it should print “This bee does make honey” or “this bee does not make honey” instead of “true” or “false”.

 Test your Bee class by writing code in the InsectManager class to create some test Bee object.
-Create two Bee objects, and then call the printSpeciesData method on each to display all the data for each of the Bee objects.
+Create two Bee objects, and then call the speciesDataReport method on each to display all the data for each of the Bee objects.

 Suggestions: name = “Honey bee”, color = “yellow and black”, makes honey = true,  number of wings = 4